 Our only complaint is that Furbo requires a subscription to use its cloud storage service if you want to keep records of your dog’s activities.
 Otherwise, we consider it the best pet camera, paws-down.

-You’ll get a 90-day free trial, but after that, you’ll have to pay $6.99 per month or $69 for the whole year.
-With a price tag around $200, this might be out of reach for many.
+You’ll get a 30-day free trial (which can be extended by three months for $0.99), but after that, you’ll have to pay $9.99 per month or $99 for the whole year.
+Plus, with the camera's price tag around $300, this might be out of reach for many.

 2. Skymee Owl Robot: Most fun

 The Skymee Owl Robot is like a pet for your pet.
 It’s part robot, part treat dispenser, part HD camera, but all fun for pets and their owners.

 Like all the pet cams we’ve picked, it comes with a companion app that lets you talk to your furry friends and control the camera.
 The big difference is the Owl Robot can move around the house and interact with your pet.